top of page

 Wood carving

-The blade is carefully chosen based on the wood species and the complexity of the design.
-Careful tool preparation is essential to ensure clean cuts and avoid damage to the wood.
+Next, I prepare my tools.
+I mainly use a scroll saw, either manual or electric.
+The blade is carefully chosen according to the type of wood and the complexity of the design.
+Meticulous preparation of the tools is essential to ensure clean cuts and prevent any damage to the wood.

-Finally, depending on the desired effect, I apply a layer of varnish, paint, or leave the piece natural.
+Finally, depending on the desired effect, I apply a coat of varnish, paint, or leave the piece natural.
 My goal is to create a timeless work, where the raw beauty of the material is revealed in every detail.

 bottom of page